Fenimore Farm & Country Village

-Fenimore Farm & Country Village, formerly The Farmers' Museum, is a museum located in Cooperstown, New York.
+Fenimore Farm & Country Village, formerly The Farmers' Museum, is a museum located in Otsego, New York, just north of Cooperstown.
 It recreates rural life from the 19th century through exhibits and interactive workshops.
 There are more than two dozen authentic, historic buildings on the grounds, including a tavern, a farmstead, a printing office, a pharmacy, a blacksmith's shop, a doctor's office and a general store.
 There are also exhibits of nineteenth-century games, a children's barnyard and the Cardiff Giant.

 History

 The site of Fenimore Farm has been part of a working farm since 1813, when it was owned by James Fenimore Cooper, author of The Last of the Mohicans.
 Judge Samuel Nelson, whose office is part of museum's historic village, bought the farm in 1829 and raised sheep there.
 Fenimore Farm, as it came to be known, changed hands again in the 1870s, when it was acquired by the Clark family.

 In 1918, Edward Severin Clark built a modern, fully equipped complex at Fenimore Farm for his prize herd of cattle.
 The barn, creamery, and herdsman's cottage are still standing today and are part of the museum complex.
 Designed by architect Frank Whiting in the Colonial Revival style, these buildings were constructed of local stone.
 Today, they house museum offices, exhibition spaces, and public areas.
 The structures are listed on the National Register of Historic Places.